HOW CAN I LEGALLY CHANGE MY NAME?

 DO I NEED ANYTHING ELSE?

 Yes, you must bring an original or certified copy of your birth certificate.
+This becomes part of your name change record and will NOT be returned to you.

 Write your caption exactly as it appears on your Petition for Name Change.